solariumphp/solarium/docs/plugins.md

 // this executes the query and returns the result
 $resultset = $client->execute($query);

-// display the total number of documents found by solr and the maximum score echo 'NumFound: '.$resultset->getNumFound();
+// display the total number of documents found by Solr and the maximum score echo 'NumFound: '.$resultset->getNumFound();
 echo '<br/>MaxScore: '.$resultset->getMaxScore();